Cogniteo/cogniteo.github.io/_pages/services.md

 # About Our Collective

 We specialize in **Platform Engineering** and the development of **AI-Native Platforms** that empower engineering teams to ship software efficiently.
-Our approach is vendor-independent, leveraging open-source technologies and the **NeoNephos & Cloud Native Computing Foundation (CNCF) ecosystem** to create flexible, scalable, and cost-effective solutions.
+Our approach is vendor-independent, leveraging open-source technologies and the **NeoNephos & Cloud Native Computing Foundation (CNCF)** ecosystem* to create flexible, scalable, and cost-effective solutions.

 ***

 # AI-Native Platform Engineering

-AI Native Platform Engineering redefines how infrastructure, internal developer platforms, and automation are built and managed.
-We bring together Kubernetes-native control loops, GitOps, and intelligent AI agents to deliver adaptive, scalable, and policy-driven platforms for modern enterprises.
+**AI-Native Platform Engineering** redefines how Infrastructure, Internal Developer Platforms, and Automation are built and managed.
+We bring together Kubernetes-native control loops, GitOps, and intelligent AI Agents to deliver adaptive, scalable, and policy-driven platforms for modern Enterprises.

 ---

 ## Platform Engineering (Reimagined)

-**Existing Focus**
 - Infrastructure design & IaC automation
 - Developer self‑service platforms (IDPs)
 - GitOps-driven Kubernetes environments
 - Platform Mesh and control plane automation

-**AI-Native Expansion**
 - Intelligent agents that respond to platform signals in real-time
-- AI-generated infrastructure as code (Terraform, Helm, Crossplane)
+- AI-generated infrastructure as code (Helm, Crossplane, ClusterAPI, ACK, ASO, KCC, etc..)
 - Policy-as-code enhanced with adaptive AI guardrails
 - Predictive scaling and healing based on ML signals

 ## Internal Developer Platforms (IDPs)

-**Today**
 - Architectures with Backstage, Port, Cortex, Humanitec
 - Service Catalogs, Golden Paths, Dev portals
 - Kubernetes-first GitOps pipelines

-**AI-Native**
 - Conversational IDP interfaces (ChatOps for DevOps)
 - Auto-onboarding of microservices from developer intent
 - GenAI-assisted scaffolding (services, configs, tests)